Michal1337/llm-ai-text-detection/README.md

 1. `./logs/` - Training history for all experiments
 2. `./notebooks/` - Jupyter Notebooks used for development
 3. `./plots/` - Plots used in the thesis
-4. `./predictions/` - Prediction of all evaluated models on the test datasets
 5. `./src/` - Source code

 All Jupyter Notebooks were used for the development of the solutions.
 They may contain errors, unused plots, or experimental solutions.